671 Cold Spring Road Williamstown, MA 01267 www.wrlf.org [email protected] 413-458-2494

 What could be better than spending the summer in Williamstown, enjoying the outdoors, discovering some of Williamstown’s unique natural areas and learning about land conservation and nature education?

-The Williamstown Rural Lands Foundation (WRLF) a land conservation trust dedicated to the preservation of the Williamstown area’s rural New England character, offers a summer internship to anyone who is interested in land conservation, non-profit management, natural history, and outdoor education.
+The Williamstown Rural Lands Foundation (WRLF), a land conservation trust dedicated to the preservation of the Williamstown area’s rural New England character, offers a summer internship in land conservation, non-profit management, natural history, and outdoor education.

-Its Sheep Hill headquarters at the Mary and Craig Center for Nature and Rural Heritage in Williamstown has been developed as a place for children and adults to explore the natural environment and connect to the agricultural past of which this former farm is a part.
-In addition to Sheep Hill, WRLF owns 15 diverse properties totaling 588 acres, many with popular hiking trails such as Pine Cobble, Chestnut and Fitch.
+Its Sheep Hill headquarters at the Mary and Craig Lewis Center for Nature and Rural Heritage in Williamstown has been developed as a place for children and adults to explore the natural environment and connect to the agricultural past of which this former farm is a part.
+In addition to Sheep Hill, WRLF owns 18 diverse properties totaling over 1,000 acres, many with popular hiking trails such as Pine Cobble, Chestnut and Fitch.

 WRLF works with the Williams Center for Environmental Studies to fund their summer internship.
 If you are offered this position, you will need to apply to CES for funding.